 Mushrooms- Mushrooms are actually very healthy and a decent protein source for anyone not eating meat.
 However, I don’t care for fresh mushrooms so I only eat canned or jarred.
 Plus mushrooms, again are very high in their phosphorus content and should be eaten mindfully if you have kidney disease.
 Canned or jarred may be less in phosphorus due to processing, but there is no definitive test I can find to that.
 They are very low in calories too.

 Beans- This is my least favorite food to eat.
 Legumes would fall under this too, but peas are the only ones I like.
-I can eat small amounts of beans and that is not bad because beans, except green beans are high in potassium, and phosphorus.
+I can eat small amounts of beans and that is not bad because beans, except green beans are high in potassium and phosphorus.
 They would need to be eaten with care if you have kidney disease.
 I only eat 1/4 cup at a time.
 They are a good source of protein but there is debate about how much of that protein is actually usable by the body.

 Seeds- This is another very confusing category.
 You are probably eating way more seeds than you ever knew.
 You are probably thinking flax seeds, chia seeds and sunflower seeds.
 While those are seeds, again, if you have kidney disease these can be very high in phosphorus and I consume in small amounts only.
 Nuts can also be included according to the video, again, phosphorus is an issue.
 Read about seeds, here.

 When you put all of this info together you can see how I, someone with kidney disease is frustrated with these kinds of recommendations.
-I don’t think there is enough studies showing it is safe for all aspects of kidney disease.
+I don’t think there are enough studies showing it is safe for all aspects of kidney disease.
 Yes, I put all of that on my survey.
 Now, with all of that said, anytime you can eat a healthier diet with less processed foods and more whole foods it is obviously going to be better.

 Now, for what I ate today.
 I made an avocado dressing to put on a baked potato and carrots for lunch.
 I typically don’t eat breakfast, but I did have a slice of leftover pizza.
 Dinner will be broccoli, sauteed mushrooms and onions and two eggs.
 I am not hungry and seem to be satisfied enough.
 I did go slightly over my carbs limit.
 I use Myhealthykidney, an app on my phone, and or Eat This Much website to try and figure out how much phosphorus I am consuming.
 Contact me to learn about my Health Coaching plans.